Norms, Institutions, and Robots: Relating Institutions and Domains

 The grounding of an institution to a domain has some important philosophical connotations.
 The grounding $\mathcal{G}$ gives a certain institutional meaning (a \textit{status}) to domain elements.
-This fact is known as a the \textit{``count as principle''}~\citep{jones1996formal}. \citet{searle2005institution} explain this principle as assigning ``status functions'' to elements, so that \textit{X counts as Y in context C}.
-A classical examples of this notion is that a specific piece of paper counts as money in a trading institution, or that a certain pattern of positions counts as checkmate in a game of chess.
-Putting a paper in the box could count as voting in the election institution.
-Behaviors that are in the ``count as'' relationship with institutional actions are also referred to as having institutional \textit{power}~\citep{jones1996formal}.
-Furthermore, interpreting a behavior in the domain as an institutional action is sometimes also called \textit{``conventional generation''}~\citep{davis1984speech}.
+This fact is known as the \emph{count-as} principle~\citep{jones1996formal}. \citet{searle2005institution} explain this principle as assigning `status functions' to elements, so that \textit{X counts as Y in context C}.
+For example, a specific piece of paper counts as money in a trading institution, while putting a paper in the box could count as voting in an election institution.
+Behaviors that are in the `count as' relationship with institutional actions are also referred to as having institutional \textit{power}~\citep{jones1996formal}.

-There are certain requirements for an arbitrary agent to be able to be part of an institution.
-These requirements will be identified and formally defined in section~\ref{subsec.admissibility}.